Table of Contents_

 There are so many live TV streaming services today.
 How do you sort it all out when trying to cut the cord?
 There are so many questions that cord cutters have when getting rid of cable.
 Is there a difference between Dish vs DirecTV picture quality?
 What channels cost extra?
 Does this include satellite internet.
+If you’d rather choose a different cable provider, check out our Comcast vs Dish network comparison.
 Let’s take a look at two popular live TV services: Directv Now vs Sling.
 We can cut through some of the confusion.
+Make sure you’re as informed as possible by also reading our Comcast vs DirectTv comparison.

 Sling is owned by Dish Network, while DirecTV is owned by AT & T. (Though they may be selling it.)
 So both are offered as satellite TV alternatives.
 They aren’t meant to replace or be an entire service, so in both cases, they cost less and you get fewer channels and fewer features.
 So we are really talking about Dish Network vs ATT TV.